Konixy/better-svelte-email/src/routes/docs/email-preview/+page.md

 - **Template Management** - Browse all your email templates in one place
 - **Copy & Export** - Copy rendered HTML to clipboard with one click

-> **Try it live!** Check out the preview in action on [this website at `/preview`](/preview).
+> **Try it live!** Check out the preview in action in [this page](/preview).
 You can explore sample email templates and see how the preview component works before setting it up in your own project.

 ## Setup